sjp27/rabbitvcsgit-menus-vscode/README.md

 This [VISUAL STUDIO CODE extension](https://marketplace.visualstudio.com/items?itemName=sjp27.rabbitvcsegit-menus-vscode) adds menus in right-click menu of sidebar File-Explorer, to execute RabbitVCSGit commands. *(This is an absolutely lighthweight extension without including dependencies or binary files, instead a small plain `.js` file, which is just a wrapper to pass commands to RabbitVCSGit)*

-Most commonly used [rabbitvcs-git commands](https://github.com/rabbitvcs/rabbitvcs) are supported by this extension.
+Most commonly used [rabbitvcs-git commands](https://github.com/rabbitvcs/rabbitvcs) (sjp27 branch) are supported by this extension.

 ## Build